Bracebridge Capital

-Bracebridge Capital is a hedge fund based in Boston, Massachusetts.
-It was co-founded by Nancy Zimmerman and Gabriel Sunshine.
-It manages funds from the endowments of Yale University and Princeton University.
-It also made $1.5 billion from the Argentine debt restructuring.
-As of February 2016, it had $10.3 billion of assets under management, making it the largest hedge fund managed by a woman in the world.
-Sunshine owns a 5% stake in Bracebridge as of 2017.
+Bracebridge Capital is a Boston, Massachusetts–based investment management firm and hedge fund founded in 1994 by Nancy Zimmerman and Gabriel Sunshine.
+The firm manages investments for institutional clients, including university endowments such as those of Yale University and Princeton University.

+Bracebridge gained international attention for its role in Argentina's debt restructuring, from which it reportedly earned approximately $1.5 billion.
+As of 2026, the firm managed $12 billion in assets, making it one of the largest hedge funds in the world and the largest hedge fund managed by a woman, with Zimmerman serving as its chief executive officer.

 History

 Bracebridge Capital was co-founded by Nancy Zimmerman and Gabriel Brendan Sunshine in 1994.
 Zimmerman is a Brown alumna, former Goldman Sachs employee, and the wife of Harvard professor Andrei Shleifer.

-Sunshine is a Harvard graduate, class of 1991, and the husband of Geraldine Acuña-Sunshine, the co-chair of the Harvard College Fund, who is also senior counsel to Bracebridge Capital.
-Its chief operating officer is John Spinney.
+Sunshine is a Harvard graduate, class of 1991, and the husband of Geraldine Acuña-Sunshine, the former co-chair of the Harvard College Fund and former senior counsel to Bracebridge Capital.
+John Spinney is the firm's COO and CFO.

 The fund had a 10% annual return from 1994 to 2016.
 Initially, it received $50 million from Tom Steyer's Farallon Capital and David F. Swensen, who runs Yale University's endowment.
 Later, Andrew K. Golden, the manager of Princeton University's endowment, also became a major investor in Bracebridge Capital.
 By 2012, it had $5.8 billion of assets under management.

 By February 2016, it had assets of $10.3 billion, making it the largest hedge fund managed by a woman in the world.
 It also had more than 100 employees by February 2016.

 In March 2016, it was announced that the firm would receive $1.5 billion from the Argentine debt restructuring.
 It was one of four hedge funds which former president Cristina Fernández de Kirchner called "vultures” and “financial terrorists."

+In April 2025, Bracebridge Capital was named among the lenders providing debtor-in-possession (DIP) financing to Hooters of America during its Chapter 11 bankruptcy proceedings.
+According to Bloomberg, the restaurant chain filed for bankruptcy with plans to restructure approximately $300 million in asset-backed bonds tied to its franchise operations.
+Bracebridge contributed to a $40 million DIP loan package, which included $35 million in new capital aimed at supporting the company’s operations during the reorganization process.

+In May 2025, Zimmerman spoke at the 2025 Sohn Montreal Conference about resilient market neutral strategies and the firm's portfolio construction.

+In October 2025, Global Witness reported that Bracebridge Capital was involved in shaping the Tropical Forests Forever Facility, a $125 billion initiative to finance tropical forest conservation through market-based investments.
+The firm helped design financial structures for the initiative, which drew scrutiny from environmental groups over the role of private asset managers in global forest policy.